Alabama, July, 2019

 In a very subdued car, we headed next to the Legacy Museum, which is also run by the Equal Justice Initiative, and which traces the slow but inexorable crawl from slavery to mass incarceration.
 Through photos, statistics, primary source quotes, original signage from buildings, video and other media the interactive exhibits make a full-throated and undeniable case for systemic racism as the backdrop to mass incarceration, the wealth disparity between families of color and white families, and pretty much every other disparity.
 There are also rows and rows of huge jars of multi-colored dirt, with the names and dates of Alabama’s lynching victims; the product of a project to send students and other volunteers around the state to collect earth from the sites of the documented sites of Alabama lynchings.
 The walls and walls of these enormous jars make quite a statement.

 We gathered the next morning to see what our consultants had come up with since we met last: a growth model, a financial model and a business model.
 What we heard was energizing, and gives us a roadmap for the future, pending funding.
-Here’s a broad outline:
+Our final proposal has been submitted to the Gates Foundation, and we should know within two months whether they will provide the anchor funding for a 5-year campaign to showcase, scale, strengthen and sustain existing groups, and look to grow up to 1500 new ones over 5 years.

-- Showcase will include things like a broad awareness campaign (imagine, if you will, never having to explain to anyone, ever again, what your organization does!), as well as special targeting to underserved populations; retirement communities, perhaps, or communities of color, and a HUGE marketing push
+The Mission of what I alone call 5YC is to catalyze and connect the giving circle movement and to democratize and diversify philanthropy.
+The Showcase strategy will include things like a broad awareness campaign (imagine, if you will, never having to explain to anyone, ever again, what your organization does!), as well as special targeting to underserved populations; retirement communities, perhaps, or communities of color, and a HUGE marketing push.

-- Scale will likely include online toolkits as well as incubators that work across many models as well as consulting with philanthropic partners and corporations to build giving circle networks within their organizations, and supporting new networks for affinities not currently networked (i.e., LGBTQ)
+The Scale effort will likely include online toolkits as well as incubators that work across many models as well as consulting with philanthropic partners and corporations to build giving circle networks within their organizations and supporting new networks for affinities not currently networked (i.e., LGBTQ).

-- The Strengthen strategy will involve an annual field-wide convening and other network-weaving activities.
+The Strengthen initiative will involve an annual field-wide convening and other network-weaving activities.
 There is also an opportunity to use research and reporting to aggregate the work of the entire field

 And one final note: This isn’t the only values statement we landed on, but perhaps the one we will plant our flag on, and one I am particularly proud to have been a part of crafting: